 Earlier in the day I'd shot a little kid in a lion suit playing with squirt guns.
 His name was Layn Burger, and he was a Four Diamonds kid who had been treatment-free for five years.
 As a matter of course, I got his name, age, hometown, and a nice quote from his mother ("Without THON he wouldn't be here").
 Over the weekend I reached a point where I'd photographed so many kids so many times that taking names was redundant, which was useful for situations where I wasn't able to get to the family to take their name.

-Layn Burger, 7, hugs the Nittany Lion after his appearance in
+Layn Burger, 7, hugs the Nittany Lion after his appearance in the THON fashion show on Saturday. |

 I stuck around the Bryce Jordan Center until 3:00 Saturday afternoon, when our editor realized that a group of THON kids had gone across the street to the football facility for a Make-A-Wish excursion with the football team, and we didn't have a photographer there.
 So I snatched up my camera, sprinted through the Pegula Ice Arena construction zone, and found about 25 kids working out where a week earlier I'd filmed an open workout.
 I shot a few frames - kids working out, kids trying on uniforms, kids playing with football players - before Bill O'Brien arrived and Jeff Nelson kicked us out.